 \section{Introduction}

-Self-supervised representation learning for Vision Transformers (ViT) \cite{devlin2018bert,vaswani2017attention} has attracted a significant amount of attention over the last years~\cite{bao2022beit, li2021mst, he2022masked, xie2022simmim, zhou2022ibot, zhai2022position, assran2022masked, peng2022beit}.
+Self-supervised representation learning for Vision Transformers (ViT) \citep{devlin2018bert,vaswani2017attention} has attracted a significant amount of attention over the last years~\citep{bao2022beit, li2021mst, he2022masked, xie2022simmim, zhou2022ibot, zhai2022position, assran2022masked, peng2022beit}.
 Indeed, contrary to convolutional neural networks, ViTs lack image-specific inductive bias --\eg, spatial locality or weight sharing-- as they treat an image simply as a sequence of tokens, each token corresponding to a local image patch.
-As a result, although ViTs exhibit a tremendous capacity to learn powerful image representations, they require much larger amounts of annotated training data to do so.
+As a result, although ViTs exhibit a tremendous capacity to learn powerful image representations, they require much larger amounts of annotated data to do so.
 In this context, self-supervised learning aims to help transformers overcome such large training set requirements and deliver their full potential by utilizing unlabeled image data that can often be readily available even in large quantities.

-When it comes to applying self-supervised learning to ViT architectures, the most prominent paradigm follows a \emph{hide-and-predict} approach, which consists in hiding tokens on the input and training the model to predict information for the missing tokens (\eg predicting token ids~\cite{bao2022beit} or reconstructing pixels~\cite{he2022masked}).
-This paradigm initially originated in the natural language processing (NLP) domain \cite{devlin2018bert,Radford2019LanguageMA} and enforces the learning of contextual reasoning and generative skills.
-Most applications in the image domain, usually named Masked Image Modeling (MIM), define low-level image information, such as pixels~\cite{he2022masked, xie2022simmim}, as prediction targets.
-Although they reach strong results when fine-tuning on a downstream task with \emph{sufficient} training data~\cite{bao2022beit, he2022masked}, they do not provide \emph{high-level ``ready-to-use''} image representations --which are typically evaluated in linear probing and k-NN classification settings.
-Part of this issue comes from the fact that predicting low-level pixel details does not lend itself to learning representations that are ``readily'' available for downstream tasks, which are much more semantic in nature.
+When it comes to applying self-supervised learning to ViT architectures, the most prominent paradigm follows a \emph{hide-and-predict} approach, which consists in hiding tokens on the input and training the model to predict information for the missing tokens, \eg, predicting token ids~\citep{bao2022beit} or reconstructing pixels~\citep{he2022masked}.
+This paradigm originated in the natural language processing (NLP) domain \citep{devlin2018bert,Radford2019LanguageMA} and enforces the learning of contextual reasoning and generative skills.
+Most applications in the image domain, usually named Masked Image Modeling (MIM), define low-level image information, such as pixels~\citep{he2022masked, xie2022simmim}, as prediction targets.
+Although they reach strong results when fine-tuning on a downstream task with \emph{sufficient} training data~\citep{bao2022beit, he2022masked}, they do not offer \emph{high-level ``ready-to-use''} representations, typically evaluated in linear probing and k-NN classification settings.
+This is partly because predicting low-level pixel details is not conducive to learning representations that are ``readily'' available for downstream semantic tasks